Skip to Content

 Iceline Trail

-The Iceline Trail is a 21.7 km (13.4 mile) loop hike with stunning views of alpine meadows, glaciers, and waterfalls.
+The Iceline Trail is a 21.7 km (13.4 miles) loop hike with stunning views of alpine meadows, glaciers, and waterfalls.
 In fact, you get way better views of Takakkaw Falls along this trail than you do from the usual viewpoint below the falls.

 You can do this hike in a single day, but since it’s so long and has a 710-meter (2,329-foot) change in elevation gain, you will need the entire day to do it.
 It’s not super difficult but you will need decent endurance levels!